Michael Strahan says 'The $100,000 Pyramid' season 6 guests are "focused" and "locked in"

 Because in many ways, says Strahan, The $100,00 Pyramid is sort of a kids game.

-Nonetheless, it's a game stars, contestants and audiences love.
+Nonetheless, it's a game that stars, contestants, and audiences love.
 They have since the beginning 50 years ago and, according to Strahan, they will for 50 more.

 Season 6 of The $100,000 Pyramid continues Sunday, July 9, at 10 p.m.
 ET on ABC.